-- Regular support groups - Individual supervision at regular intervals 4-6 weekly, and fortnightly for less experienced carers or those caring for children with complex needs - An 'Open door' policy for all carers, birth families and the young people in our care is available to them all. - Comprehensive packages of ongoing training with external and internal trainers. - > Around the clock guidance and support for all carers. - > Extensive preparation before taking on a new placement if time allows - > A generous 28 days' respite package for all of our full time foster carers - Practical rewards for a demanding but rewarding job - > Activity days for the young people, carers and their families. - Young Persons Forums to aid us in the growth and development of the company.
+- Regular support groups provided - Individual supervision at regular intervals 4-6 weekly, and fortnightly for less experienced carers or those caring for children with complex needs - An 'Open door' policy for all carers, birth families and the young people in our care is available to them all. - Comprehensive packages of ongoing training with external and internal trainers.
+Online training packages available for all foster carers. - > Around the clock guidance and support for all carers. - Extensive preparation before taking on a new placement if time allows - > A generous 28 days' respite package for all of our full time foster carers - Practical rewards for a demanding but rewarding job - > Activity days for the young people, carers and their families. - Young Persons Forums to enable the young people to share their views which aid us in the growth and development of the company.